-The Great Salt Lake basin had a well-established meander channel from the Bear River before being flooded by Lake Bonneville.
-The channel was well-preserved under Lake Bonneville with probably a few meters of lake sediment covering it by the time of the S15.6-Provo-1455 event.
-As Lake Bonneville rose, the slope leading up to the Cutler Narrows was buried under thick Bonneville and upper Provo shoreline benches.
+The valley had a well-established meander channel from the Bear River prior to being flooded by Lake Bonneville.
+The channel was well-preserved under Lake Bonneville with probably a few meters of lake sediment covering it by the time of S15.6-Provo event.
+Though the slope leading up to the Cutler Narrows was buried under the Bonneville and upper Provo shoreline benches.